-(d) Fill i n the blanks: 1x5=5 (i) Net Worth is excess of over (ii) The Sales ₹ 180 Lakh, Purchases ₹ 129 Lakh and Opening Stock ₹ 33 Lakh.
-If the rate of Gross Profit is 50% on cost, then the value of closing stock will be (iii) In case of Loss of Profit Policy, Gross Profit is the sum of Net Profit plusStanding Charges. (iv) Interest to be allowed @ 0.75 per cent per month on Partners Capital of ₹ 60 Lakh; Manager's Commission @ 5 per cent of Net Profit before charging such commission.
-If the Net Profit before charging interest on capital and manager's commission amounted to ₹ 14.85 Lakh, then manager's commission will be (v) A machinery was purchased on Hire Purchase System.
-Its cash price was $\ref{thmodel}$ 5,20,000 which was payable in annual instalments of $\ref{thmodel}$ 1,80,000 each including interest @ 15 per cent per annum.
-The amount of interest included in 2nd instalment would be SECTION - B Answer any five questions from the remaining seven questions.
+(d) Fill i in the blanks: x5=5 (i) Net Worth is excess of over (ii) The Sales ₹ 180 Lakh, Purchases ₹ 129 Lakh and Opening Stock ₹ 33 Lakh.
+If the rate of Gross Pro on cost, then the value of closing stock will be fit is 50% (iii) In case of Loss of Profit Policy, Gross Profit is the sum of Net Profit plusStanding Ch narges. (iv) Interest to be allowed @ 0.75 per cent per month on Partners Capital of ₹ 60 Lakh; Manager's Con @ 5 per cent of Net Profit before charging such commission.
+If the Net Profit before charging on capital and manager's commission amounted to ₹ 14.85 Lakh, then manager's commission interest · (v) A machinery was purchased on Hire Purchase System.
+Its cash price was ₹ 5,20,000 which was price in annual instalments of ₹ 1,80,000 each including interest @ 15 per cent per annum.
+The aminterest included in 2nd instalment would be •

+SECTION - B

+Answer any five questions from the remaining seven questions.
 Each question carries 15 marks.
-15×5=75